IoT-Lab-Minden/smock/docs/README.md

 #### Main

-The main component of the device software is realized with a state machine.
+The main component of the device software is realized with a <a href="https://iot-lab-minden.github.io/smock/device/html/main_8cpp.html#ae9c42c594bb848c81ace2ff29f64dc89">state machine</a>.

 ![StateComputer](images/Smock/StateComputer.PNG)

 After starting the micro controller goes into the *START* state.
-All events that come in, whether they come from the RFID reader or via the serial port, are discarded, except for the OS_SYSTEM event from the host.
+All events that come in, whether they come from the RFID reader or via the serial port, are discarded, except for the <a href="https://iot-lab-minden.github.io/smock/device/html/main_8cpp.html#a887ec76db4f4aa156c159988294a5dc7">OS_SYSTEM</a> event from the host.
 This message contains information about the operating system and the number of users registered to the software.
 Without this information the log in or off won't work because there are different schedules needed for a different number of users or different operating systems.

 After receiving the needed information, the host goes in the *LOCKED* state.
 This state is only left when a card is read by the RFID reader.
 The read Uid from the tag is stored as currentUid.
 The device sends over the serial interface a request for the password and optional the user name matching to the Uid.

 Then the system goes in the state *WAIT_FOR_PW*.
 In this state the device waits for the answer of the host.
 There are two different way the host can answer.
-The first opportunity is that the device receives as HOST_STATUS message.
+The first opportunity is that the device receives as <a href="https://iot-lab-minden.github.io/smock/device/html/main_8cpp.html#a887ec76db4f4aa156c159988294a5dc7">HOST_STATUS</a> message.
 This message indicates that the host is already logged in.
 In this case a user has unlocked the host manually and the device should not sign in the new user.
 The system goes back to the *LOCKED* state in that case and resets the currentUid to a default value.

 The second possible answer is a message containing the username and optional the password.
 In this case the micro controller uses the information to log in the user using the simulated keyboard.
 The following state in this case is the *UNLOCKED* state.